degica/bcnd/README.md

   - a github oauth token which has a permission to read your application's repository
 - `HERITAGE_TOKEN`
   - Barcelona's heritage token
+- `QUAY_REPOSITORY`
+  - A name of your quay repository.
+It should be `[organization]/[repo name]`.
+If you don't set this variable bcnd uses github repository name as a quay repository name.

 ## How It Works

 ### Deploying to a staging environment

-When a commit is pushed into a master branch, bcnd deploys your application to barcelona's staging environment.
+When a commit is pushed into a mainline branch, bcnd deploys your application to barcelona's mainline environment.
 Here's what bcnd actually does:

 - Wait for quay.io automated build to be finished
 - Attach a docker image tag to the `latest` docker image.
-  - The tag is the latest `master` branch's commit hash
+  - The tag is the latest mainline branch's commit hash
 - Call Barcelona deploy API with the tag name
-  - `bcn deploy -e staging --tag [git_commit_hash]`
+  - `bcn deploy -e [mainline env] --tag [git_commit_hash]`

 ### Deploying to a production environment

-When a commit is pushed into a production branch, bcnd deploys your application to barcelona's production environment Here's what bcnd actually does:
+When a commit is pushed into a stable branch, bcnd deploys your application to barcelona's stable environment Here's what bcnd actually does:

 - Compare `master` and `production` branch